-Fantastic Flix is the young people’s strand of the festival, featuring an exciting line-up of high-quality Irish and International films as well as workshops and side-events curated not just to entertain children and parents, but also to provide young audiences with access to a greater range of cultural cinema and filmmaking talent through a unique festival experience.
+Fantastic Flix is the young people’s strand of the festival, featuring an engaging lineup of Irish and International films for audiences aged 4 - 16, as well as workshops and side-events curated not just to entertain children and parents, but also to provide young audiences with access to a greater range of cultural cinema and filmmaking talent through a unique festival experience.

 Fantastic Flix offers a programme for both primary and secondary level pupils.
 Suitable for children aged 4 - 16, the programme addresses themes of friendship, bravery, creativity, love and loyalty.
 Some film screenings will also come with an educational pack for the teacher’s use.

 Ticket Prices: €5 per student or €4 per student for DEIS schools.
 Workshops are priced between €11 and €16.